git-moss/DrivenByMoss-Documentation/KnownIssues.md

 # Known Issues

 * You might get the following error on Windows: **Could not open MIDI output.
 There is not enough Memory for this Task**.
 This error means that Windows cannot open the device since another process already opened it.
-Check if you have accidently assigned it to another script or any MIDI tool you have runs in the background.
+Check if you have accidently assigned it to another script or any MIDI tool which is runing in the background.
 If it is a Native Instruments device also check if the NI background services work correctly.

 ## Bitwig Studio

-* The display update of the Akai Fire is very slow on Macos and makes it nearly unusable
-* Novation SL MkIII
-    * The display update lags on Macos (might be the same issue as with Akai Fire but device is still usable).
-    * If the keyboard is transposed the pressed notes are off for the light guide.
+* Novation SL MkIII: If the keyboard is transposed the pressed notes are off for the light guide.
 * User Parameters cannot be reset

 ## Cockos Reaper